lucasbastos/bravado-test/README.md

 ## What could be improved

 - Because of the inconstancy of the sizes of the strings in the JSON file, the styling is a little bit off.
 - Testing is a must.
-I had to cut it off due to problems with the build for production
+I had to cut it off due to problems with the build for production.
+- Use the [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) to break down the components into small pieces and increase the reusability.